mathieu-benoit/myakscluster/README.md

   - To decrease the cost: you may want to leverage [Azure Reserved VMs Instances](https://azure.microsoft.com/pricing/reserved-vm-instances/) to reduce the cost of your AKS worker nodes
 - [Log Analytics Workspace](https://azure.microsoft.com/pricing/details/monitor/) (related to the Azure Monitor for Containers add-on)
   - Estimation: For xx GB/month, ~ $xx USD/month
-  - To decrease the cost: you may want to leverage [logs filtering](https://docs.microsoft.com/azure/azure-monitor/insights/container-insights-agent-config) or [retention by data type](https://docs.microsoft.com/azure/azure-monitor/platform/manage-cost-storage#retention-by-data-type)
+  - To decrease the cost: you may want to leverage [logs filtering](https://docs.microsoft.com/azure/azure-monitor/insights/container-insights-agent-config), [retention by data type](https://docs.microsoft.com/azure/azure-monitor/platform/manage-cost-storage#retention-by-data-type) or [New capacity-based pricing option](https://azure.microsoft.com/updates/azure-monitor-log-analytics-new-capacity-based-pricing-option-is-now-available/).
 - [Standard Load Balancer](https://azure.microsoft.com/pricing/details/load-balancer/)
   - Estimation: TODO
   - To decrease the cost: you may want to leverage Basic Load Balancer instead which is free but you won't be able to use Availability Zones nor VNET Peering features